+Chemical Control

 Bonide® Fruit Tree Spray

 Bonide® Captan Fruit & Ornamental

 Botrytis Bunch Rot

 May cause early season shoot blight following spring rains.
 Flowers can become infected during bloom.
 Then becomes dormant until sugar content of the infected berries increases later in the season.
 Infected berries split then leak and the fungus continue to grow.
 Intact ripe berries can be infected as harvest nears.
 Berries damaged by insects or birds are more susceptible.
 Removal of some leaves around the clusters can help control the disease.
 Don’t remove too many, especially on side that receives afternoon sun, to prevent sunburn of fruit.
 Fungus over-winters in berry mummies on ground and hanging on vine.
 Fall clean up is critical.